benkozi/CECE/combo-test-runner/design/feat/20260716-1647-exhaustive-maccity.md

   section.
 - **`README.md`**: `test-report.csv` in the results layout; the exhaustive
-  suite mentioned as the on-demand example of `--suite-config`; regex sweep values in the suite-option description.
+  suite mentioned as the on-demand example of `--suite-config`; regex sweep values in the suite-option description; `--dry-run` in the CLI options with the exhaustive dry run as its example.
 - Driver-side: file the `docs/configuration.md` flat-vdist doc bug separately (out of runner scope).
 - Pydantic models with described fields; TDD red-green.

 ## Acceptance criteria

-- Harness passes without docker, covering the matrix above.
+- Harness passes without docker, covering the matrix above (harness tests never require a driver call).
-- The exhaustive suite **collects 2,880 combinations** with only `test_driver_execution` active per combo (others skipped/absent), and a short smoke slice (e.g. `-k 'vd-SINGLE and map-cubic'`) runs real driver containers exercising the previously unreachable values.
+- The exhaustive suite **collects 2,880 combinations** with only `test_driver_execution` active per combo (others skipped/absent).
-- A full exhaustive run is executed on demand (expected multi-hour);
-  `test-report.csv` at the output root carries one row per executed combo-test with pass/fail/skip truthfully recorded — failures analyzed as findings, not fixed here.
+- **All real driver execution is deferred for this feature** — no smoke slice, no full run.
+Any attempted execution of the integration suite during implementation carries `--dry-run`.
+The full-scale validation is a `--dry-run` of the exhaustive suite, completing in seconds: all 2,880 configs generated on disk, `test-report.csv` at the output root with one all-`skipped` row per combo-test — validating generation and report machinery at full scale without producing real data.
+The real run stays a deliberate, user-initiated step for later (and will likely undershoot the serial estimate: inapplicable combinations that fail exit fast, and hangs are capped at the 10 s timeout).
 - The regular `simple-maccity` suite keeps all current outcomes.

 ---